Table of Content

 Form 16B: It includes all the details of the salary paid to an employee in any financial year.
 All the deductions claimed under section 80 C are also mentioned along with the breakup of your wage.

-What are the eligibility criteria for Form 16?
+What is the Eligibility Criteria for Form 16?

 Any salaried individual who falls under the taxable bracket is eligible for Form 16.
 Since Form 16 is your TDS certificate, if your salary is above the exemption limit (Rs.
 2.5 lacs), you need to submit Form 16.